Azure disk loss

 Detach virtual disks by name

-It contains a comma-separated list of disk names that are subject to disk loss.
-You can tune it using the VIRTUAL_DISK_NAMES
+It specifies a comma-separated list of disk names that are subject to disk loss.
+Tune it by using the VIRTUAL_DISK_NAMES environment variable.

 Use the following example to tune it: